 7. FIRE SOUNDS

-A favourite amongst adults is the sound of fire.
-Whether you are sat snuggly under a blanket in front of the hearth or on beach lying beside a fire-pit the repetitive sounds will warm the soul in preparation for sleep.
+A favorite amongst adults is the sound of fire.
+Whether you are sat snuggly under a blanket in front of the hearth or on the beach lying beside a fire-pit the repetitive sounds will warm the soul in preparation for sleep.
 All with the added bonus that you know you do not have to get up and put another log on the fire to keep it going!

 TIP: For these sounds to most effective (for sleep) do not use all day long.
 Only use them at times when your baby or you need to sleep.
 Once you find the sound that works for you, the brain will associate that sound as a trigger to help you sleep.